perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 **By importing a directory name without a song we can create songs of 0 bytes:** Like we saw with our 44th song, we can succesfully import file names that are just directory paths, such as `"Cannibal/"`.
 What happens when we call `play_song` on this song however?
 The`read()` on line 30 of `play_song` will throw an error. _But `play_song` never checks if it returns an error._ `*num` is set to 0 on line 12 of `play_song` so it will remain 0, setting `nbytes` to 0 on line 37 which is what malloc will get called with.

-**Now we have the ability to allocate a ton of 0x20 chunks which will make our tcache attack a breeze (or sleaze as the Queen would say)**
+**Now we have the ability to allocate a ton of 0x20 chunks which will make our tcache attack a breeze (or sleaze as the Ke$ha would say)**

 ## Now let's use like every gdb add-on ever